Baron Hill (politician): 2000

-Hill was reelected in 2000, with 54 percent of the vote.
+Hill was reelected in 2000, defeating Republican Michael Bailey 54% to 44%.

 2002

-In 2002, Hill defeated Republican Mike Sodrel with 51 percent of the vote.
-Sodrel, a New Albany trucking company owner, had 46 percent.
+In 2002, Hill defeated Republican Mike Sodrel with 51% of the vote.
+Sodrel, a New Albany trucking company owner, had 46%.

 2004

-In November 2004, in a rematch, Hill lost to Sodrel by a razor-thin margin of about 1,500 votes (about a half of a percentage point).
+In November 2004, in a rematch, Hill lost to Sodrel by 1,425 votes (about a half of a percentage point).
 There was a recount following reports of voting irregularities, namely malfunctioning voting machines in at least three counties.
 Hill gained only about two dozen votes in the recount, however, and conceded the election in early December 2004.

 2006

 Hill won the Democratic nomination in the 9th district in 2006.
 He was included in the "First Wave" of the Democratic Congressional Campaign Committee's "Red-to-Blue" program.

-Texas millionaire Bob J. Perry gave more than $5 million to the Economic Freedom Fund, a 527 group, which included Hill as one of its targets for removal.
+Texas millionaire Bob J. Perry gave more than $5 million to the Economic Freedom Fund, a 527 group, which included Hill as one of its targets.
 The group paid for automated "push poll" calls attacking Hill.
 Such calls were stopped after action by the Indiana Attorney General.
 Cook Political Report rated the race as a toss-up.

 Hill won the 2006 election with 50% of the vote; Sodrel received 46% and Libertarian Eric Schansberg 4 percent.

 As is the custom for returning members of Congress, the Democrats gave Hill back his seniority.
 He was named to the Energy and Commerce and Science and Technology committees.

 2008

 In 2008 Hill and Sodrel again fought for the 9th district.
 The race moved between Likely D to Lean D on the Cook Political Report.
 Fund raising in 2008 had become more one-sided than in 2006, with Hill far ahead in the numbers game, according to reported income.

-Hill defeated Sodrel in the election, 58% to 39%.
+Hill defeated Sodrel in the election, 58% to 38%.